-The State of Ohio is interested in a smooth transition from paper records to electronic technology platforms in mental health, substance abuse and with certain disease processes such as HIV.
-As such, current practice, which involves signed releases for the appropriate use and disclosure of sensitive data and the appropriate storage of sensitive data will be instituted in an electronic record while still ensuring that privacy and security standards are maintained.
+The State of Ohio is interested in a smooth transition from paper records to electronic technology platforms in Medicaid, mental health, substance abuse and with certain disease processes such as HIV/AIDS.
+As such, current practice, which involves signed releases for the appropriate use and disclosure of "sensitive" data and the appropriate storage of "sensitive" data will be instituted in an electronic record while still ensuring that privacy and security standards are maintained.
 For those with appropriate role based access, having electronic access to information including effective dates, and specific information to be released will facilitate patient care while protecting patient confidentiality.
 Such a system would provide more effective tracking of releases.

-Data that are currently electronically transmitted through payment transactions such as diagnoses and medications will continue to be exchanged for use in the provision of treatment, payment or operations.
-Existing laws must be complied with and operationalized through business rules for expanded electronic health information exchange in these areas.
+In areas other than Medicaid, mental health, substance abuse and HIV/AIDS ("Restricted Areas"), data that is currently electronically transmitted through payment transactions such as diagnoses and medications will continue to be exchanged for use in the provision of treatment, payment or operations.
+Existing laws must be complied with and operationalized through business rules for expanded electronic health information exchange in these Restricted Areas.
+Since it is important to provide comprehensive health information on each patient as electronic health information exchange is implemented, legal solutions that permit exchange of diagnosis and medications without specific consent are critical to promote patient safety.

 - a.
-The current laws and regulations that apply to release of "sensitive" information should apply to electronic records. - b.
-In order to effectively exchange information about permissions and authorizations standards must be used. - c.
-Exchange of information about permissions and authorizations will require implementation planning - d.
-Implementation of equitable, standards driven health information exchange requires coordination and monitoring. - e.
+Current state and federal laws and regulations prohibit the exchange of data pertaining to treatment in the Restricted Areas without patient consent. - b.
+Current state and federal laws and regulations prohibit the exchange of information contained in the medical record of Medicaid patients for non-Medicaid providers or for purposes other than the administration of the Medicaid program without specific patient consent. - c.
+In order to provide comprehensive care, providers need access to diagnostic and medications data in the Restricted Areas. - d.
+Current federal and state laws should be modified to allow exchange of medications and diagnoses data in the Restricted Areas among treating healthcare providers. - e.
+In order to effectively exchange information about permissions and authorizations, standards must be used. - f.
+Exchange of information about permissions and authorizations will require implementation planning. - g.
+Implementation of equitable, standards driven health information exchange requires coordination and monitoring. - h.
 Recent changes in state legislative leadership provide an opportunity for informed planning.

-Current laws and practices that govern the paper release of treatment related information will be implemented electronically to allow transfer and exchange of data and to track specific patient permissions.
+- For the release of information beyond simple diagnosis and medications, current laws and practices that govern the paper release of treatment related information will be implemented electronically to allow transfer and exchange of data and to track specific patient permissions. - For diagnosis and medications, legal solutions must be sought that will facilitate electronic health information exchange where medications and diagnosis information is presented ONLY to healthcare providers who are treating the patient.